 Some have wings on the sides of the chair towards the top of the back rest.
 Wings can be useful to prevent droughts and provide some head support, but they can reduce side vision and hearing.

-There usually are various options in terms of colour and material to chose from.
-Although vinyl is easy to clean, it is preferable to chose a breathable type of fabric, as vinyl can cause cause sweating in hot weather and lead to a risk of moisture lesion development in those with fragile skin.
+There are usually various options in terms of colour and material to choose from.
+Although vinyl is easy to clean, it is preferable to choose a breathable type of fabric, as vinyl can cause sweating in hot weather and lead to a risk of moisture lesion development in those with fragile skin.

 Adjustable high back chairs are available with seat height and depth and back height adjustments.

 Settees often have a low seat height and can be more difficult to get up from as they only have an arm on one side that the person can push up from.
 This can increase the risk of falls while sitting down or getting up from them.
 Opting for a settee with a higher seat height (e.g. 46cm and above) can help a person to stand.
 This height would be suitable for most people but people with shorter leg length may find these settees too high.